Kong/docs.konghq.com/app/konnect/index.md

 no_version: true
 ---

-{{site.konnect_short_name}} lets you build modern applications better, faster and more securely. {{site.konnect_short_name}} is the only API lifecycle management platform designed from the ground up for the cloud native era and delivered as a service.
-The management plane is hosted in the cloud by Kong, while the runtime engine: Kong Gateway — the fastest and most adopted API gateway — is managed by you within your preferred network environment.
+{{site.konnect_short_name}} is an API lifecycle management platform designed from the ground up for the cloud native era and delivered as a service.
+This platform lets you build modern applications better, faster, and more securely.
+The management plane is hosted in the cloud by Kong, while the runtime engine, {{site.base_gateway}} — Kong's lightweight, fast, and flexible API gateway  — is managed by you within your preferred network environment.

 {{site.konnect_short_name}} helps simplify multi-cloud API management by: